MarijnvanHouwelingen/Process_Mining/README.md

 # Process_Mining
-This is the repository for the Process minin group 7 for the subject Process Mining (JM0211-M-6)
+This is the repository for the Process mining group 7 for the subject Process Mining (JM0211-M-6)